shovanmaity/metacontroller-by-example/composite-controller/spec-selector/readme.md

 2. If other controllers or users create orphaned objects that match the parent’s selector, Metacontroller will try to adopt them for you.
 3. If Metacontroller adopts an object, and you subsequently decline to list that object in your desired list of children, it will get deleted.

+### Prerequisite

+Make sure metacontroller is [installed](https://github.com/shovanmaity/metacontroller-by-example/tree/master/metacontroller).

+Make sure you are inside `composite-controller/spec-selector` directory.

+### Do it yourself

 Edit the `deploy/controller.yaml` file and update the URL.
 ```yaml